HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 - U+005C BACKSLASH (\\)
 - U+0024 DOLLAR SIGN ($)
 - U+007B LEFT CURLY BRACKET ({)
-  - Append the current input character to the current literal string.
+  - Append the current input character to the current literal string node.
   - Switch to the return state.
 - Anything else
   - It is a bad-jsonee-escape-entity parse error; Stop parsing.